FutureProofHomes/Satellite1-Enclosures/OEM Enclosures/Satellite1 Smart Speaker Enclosure Kit/README.md

   </a>

 <h3 align="center">Satellite1 Voice Assistant Enclosures</h3>
+<h3 align="center" color="red">Only files with Sat1.1 in it's name are designed to work for the new Sat1.1 DevKit</h3>

   <p align="center">
     3D printable geometry and project files for enclosures relating to the Satellite1 AI-Powered Voice Assistant and its accessories.